Can You Give a Baby Up for Adoption Without the Father’s Consent?

 You may just need to give the father time to process this news.
 He may come around once he has had a chance to think about what this new future will look like.

 The best way to help your baby’s father understand your desire to choose adoption is to involve him in the process.
 Speak with the adoption professional together.
-He might get on board once you talk to him about your options and he learns about what open adoption really is.
+He might get on board once you talk to him about your options and he learns about what open adoption truly is.

 Get Info Now